MatteoPulcini6/web_blocker/README.md

 # Website Blocker

-This projects goal is to blocks websites to remove distractions during a specific period of the day.
+The goal of This project is to blocks websites to remove distractions during a specific period of the day.
 This would not be possible without TechnoDine https://www.youtube.com/watch?v=Ox_fhU7HKl0.
-The origional application hard coded specific times and websites which blocks users from accessing specified websites.
-The goal of this project is to add a GUI, make the application dynamic and allow users to set working hours and distracting websites.
+The original application hard coded specific times and websites which blocks users from accessing specified websites.
+The goal of this project is to add a GUI, make the application dynamic, and allow users to set working hours to block distracting websites from being accessible from their computers.
+This was created to address a friends problem of procrasnating using Reddit when studying.

-How to Install Your Project
-If your project is software or an app that needs installation, you should include the steps required to install your project.
-Provide a step-by-step description of how to get the development environment running.

-How to Use Your Project
-Provide instructions and examples so users/contributors can use the project.
-This will make it easy for them in case they encounter a problem – they will always have a place of reference.

-Also, if you followed tutorials to build that particular project, include links to those here as well.
-This is just a way to show your appreciation and also to help others get a first hand copy of the project.

-List the License
-This is the last section of most README.
-It lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, use https://choosealicense.com/

-What was your motivation?
-To focus on tasks at hand and to remove distractions.
-Why did you build this project?
-What problem does it solve?
-Accessing hosts files on Mac
-Using 'Sudo' on Mac to access admin controls

-What did you learn?
-What makes your project stand out?
-If your project has a lot of features, consider adding a "Features" section and listing them here.
+This project was created on Mac OS and to install this project the user needs to access the host's file in the finder.
+To start the project run the code in the terminal using sudo to allow for permission.

+This project provides a drop-down menu of certain websites to block during typical working hours of 8 to 4.
+This can be modified to individual schedules to suit individual needs by a developer.
+A problem, however, is that websites cannot be removed and I plan to release a new solution soon.